hauke96/hugo-theme-hamburg/README.md

 ```

 ### Additional `vienna`-theme params
 There're some other params from the [original vienna theme](https://github.com/keichi/vienna) I've not used so far.
-They probably work, but there's no guarantee:
+Most of them might **not work** anymore, so there's no guarantee:
 ```toml
 [params]
     # Social accounts.
 Link to these accounts are displayed in the header and